faraaz-baig/olloor/readme.md

 ## About the Project

-Olloor is a tool that lets you write smart bookmarks in rust and then share them across all your browsers and with a group of people or the whole world.
+Olloor is a tool that lets you search web using CLI like commands and written in rust.

 ## Demo